n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.flow.md

+---
+title: Flow node - n8n Documentation
+description: Documentation for the Flow node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Flow

 The Flow node allows you to automate work in Flow, and integrate Flow with other applications. n8n has built-in support for a wide range of Flow features, including creating, updating, and getting tasks.